HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/postinstallation.md

 # Post Installation Tasks

-Complete the tasks listed here to finalize a production worthy Domino REST API deployment.
+After installation the Domino REST API will run on port 8880 with http and a transient JWT token for single server use.
+This is nice to try things out, but not production ready.
+Familiarize yourself with the tasks listed here to finalize a **production worthy** Domino REST API deployment.

 The headlines link to details for each task.
 Feedback is welcome.

 ## [Securing ports](../installconfig/configuringPorts.md)